Susu in Sierra Leone

 Ask the Holy Spirit to stir the hearts of the Susu youth and reveal to them that only Jesus can fill their lives with true peace.

-Pray that the Lord will raise up laborers who understand the Muslim culture and who can effectively take the Gospel to these precious people.
+Pray that the Lord will raise up laborers who understand African Muslim culture and who can effectively take the gospel to these precious people.

-Ask God to raise up strong local churches among the Susu.
+Ask God to raise up churches that plant more churches among the Susu in Senegal.